Reducibility of $n$-ary semigroups: from quasitriviality towards idempotency: Introduction

-Also, it was recently observed \cite[Corollary 4]{CouDev} that all the quasitrivial associative $n$-ary operations are reducible to associative binary operations.
-On the other hand, the associative idempotent ternary operation $F\colon\mathbb{R}^3 \to \mathbb{R}$ defined by $F(x,y,z) = x-y+z$ is neither quasitrivial nor reducible (see, e.g., \cite{Sze86} or more recently \cite{MarMat11}).
+Furthermore, it was recently observed \cite[Corollary 2.3]{CouDev} that all the quasitrivial associative $n$-ary operations are reducible to associative binary operations.
+However, there are associative operations that are neither quasitrivial nor reducible to any binary operation; for instance, the associative and idempotent ternary operation $F\colon\mathbb{R}^3 \to \mathbb{R}$ defined by $F(x,y,z) = x-y+z$ (see, e.g., \cite{Sze86} or more recently \cite{MarMat11}).

-In this paper, we are interested in studying conditions under which an idempotent $n$-ary semigroup is reducible to a semigroup.
-The observations above lead us to investigate certain subclasses of idempotent $n$-ary semigroups containing the quasitrivial ones, for instance by requiring the condition
+The observations above show that it is natural to seek conditions under which an idempotent $n$-ary semigroup is reducible to a semigroup.
+To this extent, we will investigate certain subclasses of idempotent $n$-ary semigroups that contain the quasitrivial ones.
+In this direction, we will consider classes where the condition